LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/alpha-codes.md

 ﻿# Generating alphanumeric codes on .NET

-When generating a printer-friendly version of a signed file, a "document verification code" needs to be included in the document so that a third party receiving the printed document can access a website and provide the code to get back the digitally signed version.
+When generating a printer-friendly version of a signed file, a "document verification code" needs to be included in the document so that a third party receiving the printed document can access your website and provide the code to get back the digitally signed version.

 In the past, we provided the source code to generate this verification code as part of the samples, for instance: